luskizera/iziflow-plugin/docs/getting-started.md

 ## About

-IziFlow is a Figma and FigJam plugin that automates user flow creation from a **simple textual description using the IziFlow Markdown syntax**.
+IziFlow is a FigJam plugin that automates user flow creation from a **simple textual description using the IziFlow Markdown syntax**.

 ## Main Documentation